James Alison

-James Alison (born 4 October 1959) is an English Roman Catholic priest and theologian.
+James Alison (born 4 October 1959) is an English Catholic priest and theologian.
 Alison is noted for his application of René Girard's anthropological theory to Christian systematic theology and for his work on LGBT issues.

-Life and Work
+Life and work

 Early years and family

 James Alison was born on 4 October 1959 in London.
 He has a brother and a sister.

 His father, Michael Alison, was a prominent Conservative Member of Parliament and minister in Margaret Thatcher's government.
 He was an Evangelical Christian, a John Stott's convert.
 His mother, Sylvia Mary Alison (née Haigh), embraced Evangelical Christianity under the influence of Billy Graham's missionary work.
 Alison described his parents as "part of that generation that sought to redefine Christianity as being a hardline, moralistic and conservative political social movement".

 Alison went to Eton College, a prestigious boarding school.

 Conversion to Catholicism and education

 Alison left the Church of England at the age of eighteen to join the Roman Catholic Church.

 He studied Spanish and History at New College of the University of Oxford.
 After the second year of his bachelor's degree, he went to Mexico on student exchange, at the end of which joined the Mexican Dominicans in 1981.
 There, he completed a postulancy and started the novitiate with Raul Vera as his novice master.